Mindgamesnl/openaudio-maven-discord-integration/README.md

+> This is a fork for OpenAudioMc
+> Adding specific support for our
+> sub-modules

 # Fancier Discord Webhook
 This GitHub Action can produce fancy and more meaningful discord messages for your commits.
 <br>It includes Test results and coverage.